choptastic/hammer_kerl/README.md

   don't have to activate every time or mess about with the shell startup scripts yourself).

+## TODO

+* Prompt to automatically install all dependencies.

 ## Verion History

 ### 0.2.0

-* Added functions to install and delete Erlang functions.
+* Added **Install Erlang** option, which will download, build, and/or install Erlang as necessary from a menu of available releases.
+* Added **Delete Erlang** option, which, like a sledgehammer, will delete Erlang installations and builds of the selected version.

 ### 0.1.0